Everything you need to know for your master’s thesis.

 Students in MSc Politics, Economics and Philosophy must have acquired at least 72 credit points, with at least 12 credit points obtained in an interdisciplinary seminar.
 The master’s thesis must be completed within 6 months after filing.
 It must be written in English.
 30 credit points are granted for the successful completion of the master’s thesis.

 Students may register for the master’s thesis earliest after having fulfilled the formal requirements for admission.
 After the successful completion of all modules, students should register within six weeks past the announcement of the last examination result.

 To register, students use the form registration for master’s thesis [PDF].
-This form can be obtained in hard copy from the academic office (Studienbüro).
-The registration form is to be submitted to the examinations officer( andrea.gnaida"AT"uni-hamburg.de) at our academic office by e-mail immediately after the first examiner has signed.
+Please submit the registration form and a scan of photo of your ID card/passport/residence permit to the responsible examinations officer( andrea.gnaida"AT"uni-hamburg.de) at our academic office by e-mail immediately after the first examiner has signed.

-The examinations officer will check whether the formal requirements for registratin for the master's thesis have been fulfilled and, by the end of the registration process, will inform students about the confirmed topic, writing period and deadline for submission of the thesis.
+The examination officer will check whether the formal requirements for registration for the master's thesis have been fulfilled.
+The topic of the master's thesis and the submission deadline can be found in STiNE within a week after turning in the correct application form.

 Note: After filing, students may change their topic only once, and only within the first two weeks of the writing period.
 Exceptions may be granted in extraordinary cases, upon request.
 If necessary, the board of examiners may decide on the proposal.
 If the proposal has been decided positively, the newly agreed topic must be registered immediately; latest within four weeks after the original withdrawal.

 Format of the Master`s Thesis

 The Master’s Thesis may be formatted as follows (unless indicated differently be the supervising tutor):